Safe Infant Sleep

 Georgia Safe to Sleep Campaign

-In 2016, public health, health care and, community leaders came together to introduce the Georgia Safe to Sleep Campaign.
-With the support of its partners, the program provides tools and resources that strengthen policy, provides consistent education, and changes infant sleep environments to:
+In 2016, public health, health care and community leaders came together to introduce the Georgia Safe to Sleep Campaign.
+In Collaboration with partners, the campaign provides tools and resources that strengthen policy, provides consistent education, and changes infant sleep environments to:

 - Prevent infant sleep-related deaths in Georgia,

 - Empower families to make informed decisions about infant sleep,

 - Increase access to resources that support behaviors which protect infants from sleep-related deaths,